Runtime Observability

 After this scenario, you should know where to prove each runtime boundary: route list for HTTP, logs for process behavior, metrics for bounded counters and timings, inspects for execution records, and Lighthouse for operator-facing runtime state.

-Build And Verify
+Build and Verify

-forj buildgo test ./...forj route:listExpected output includes:
+forj route:listExpected output includes:

-Trigger The Workflow
+Trigger the Workflow

 List the registered routes:

-./bin/app schedulerCreate a user:
+forj apiforj workerforj schedulerCreate a user:

 curl -X POST http://localhost:3000/api/v1/users \